-Cowen Partners does more CFO searches in a month than other firms do in a year for one reason.
-Our process works.
+Cowen Partners does more CFO searches in a month than other executive search firms do in a year for one reason — our process works.

 Our senior partner-led, due diligence-driven process has earned us a national reputation as being a leader among the best CFO search firms.
 Our record of placing exceptionally qualified Chief Financial Officers has become our guarantee.
-We will send you 3X more candidates than other firms.
+We will send you 3X more candidates than other CFO search firms.

 Our secret?
 Shawn Cole.
 He is our president, founding partner, and thought leader on the ‘modern CFO.’
-His processes are so powerful his contributions are featured in Forbes, CFO.com, IPOHub, and CFO Dive.
+His processes are so powerful his contributions are featured in Fortune, Forbes, CFO.com, IPOHub, and CFO Dive.

 Finding the right CFO requires years of experience and network connections backed by a proven, due diligence-driven process.

 Placing the right CFO is more than connecting with the top 1% of talent.
 To find leadership-ready talent you want your candidates matched to your company culture backed by an impressive resume of industry-specific skills they will use to grow your trajectory.

 Looking for a leadership-ready CFO?
 Cowen Partners can help.
 As a top-rated CFO search firm, we have unique expertise in placing all types of chief financial officers across various industries and specialized roles, including (but not limited to):